A Little Romance: Plot

-Lauren King, a book-smart and affluent 13-year-old girl from the United States, lives in Paris with her mother and stepfather.
+Lauren King, a book-smart and affluent 13-year-old girl from the United States, lives in Paris with her mother Kay and stepfather Richard.
 Daniel Michon, a "street-smart" and movie-loving 13-year-old French boy, lives with his taxi-driver father.
-The two meet and fall in love in the Château de Vaux-le-Vicomte, where Lauren's mother is becoming romantically interested in movie director George de Marco.
+The two meet and fall in love in the Château de Vaux-le-Vicomte, where Kay is becoming romantically interested in movie director George de Marco.
 Daniel and Lauren meet Julius Santorin, a quirky elderly man, in an accident.
 Daniel is unimpressed, but Julius fascinates Lauren with stories of his life, telling of a tradition that if a couple kiss in a gondola beneath the Bridge of Sighs in Venice at sunset while the church bells toll, they will be in love forever.
-At a party, which friends Londet and Natalie attend, Daniel punches George for making a crude suggestion, so her mother forbids the two to date.
+At a party, which friends Londet and Natalie attend, Daniel punches George for making a crude suggestion at Lauren, so Kay forbids the two to date.

 Since her family will return to the United States soon, Lauren hatches a plan to travel to Venice with Daniel.
 Though they have money from a horse race, they cannot cross the border without an adult.
 With Julius's help, the pair travel by train but miss their connection to Verona.
 In the meantime, Lauren's family spark an international investigation, believing she has been abducted.

 They hitch a ride with Bob and Janet Duryea, tourists from the United States who are headed to Venice.
 In Verona, the travelers go out to dinner, where Bob discovers that his wallet has been stolen.
 Even though their horse-race winnings were left on the train in Julius' vest, Julius offers to pay the bill with cash, perplexing Lauren and irritating Daniel, who suspects he stole it.
 The following morning, the Duryeas notice Lauren's "missing child" picture in an Italian newspaper.
 Julius has also seen the paper and intercepts Lauren and Daniel on their way back to the hotel, angry that Lauren lied to him about their true reason for going to Venice and that everyone will think he is a kidnapper.